Formatting XLS Files for Import to Wrike

 Remember to add a key number for each new row.
 It has to be unique, but there's no specific order required.

 For Business and Enterprise users, to add custom statuses via Excel you should add a "Workflow" column to the left of the "Status" column and a "Custom Status" column to the right of the "Status" column.

 Data in "Workflow" and "Status" is case sensitive.

-For users on Wrike for Professional Services accounts and accounts with Wrike Resource add-on, to import effort, add an "Effort" column anywhere before the "Description" column in your Excel file.
+For users on Business Plus accounts and up (as well as the legacy Wrike for Professional Services accounts and accounts with Wrike Resource add-on), to import effort, add an "Effort" column anywhere before the "Description" column in your Excel file.
 To import the billing type, add the "Billing type" column.
+To import project budget data, add the "Budget" column.
 Please note that you need permission to edit these values in Wrike to add them via import.